usexfg/fuego/README.md

 _______________________________________________
---help  for list of commands inside daemon
+for a list of commands type  --help
 _______________________________________________